 If you’re lucky enough to have a front porch, make sure you do it justice by creating an inviting, cozy space to share a cup of coffee or enjoy a brilliant sunset.
 Depending on the size of your porch you can create a French café feeling with cute bistro furniture or bring the beach home with a comfy hammock.

 No matter how you choose to say hello, accent your furniture with brightly-colored cushions and pillows, a unique welcome sign, and a durable outdoor rug.
 Consider adding extra touches like string lights or candles to make your porch the place to be day and night.
+And if you are lucky enough to own a duplex, then you might not need to worry about making room for furniture and decorations outdoors.
+Duplexes can offer much greater personal independence and privacy than apartment buildings, at a fraction of the cost.

 2. Bloom into Color